d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   disk space with `df` command.
 If the open disk space is close to the minimum requirement, clear up disk space with `sudo docker image prune --all`.
 - [ ] On all environments, no new messages should have been added to the dead letter queue since the last manual maintenance.
-If new messages have appeared this does need to be investigated.
+If new messages have appeared this needs to be investigated.
 The dead letter queue can be accessed and messages on it read in the RabbitMQ GUI.
 Access it by port-forwarding port `6789` from the server and then accessing the GUI at `localhost:6789/rabbitmq`.
 After login, the dead letter queue can be found at Queues &rarr;
   deadLetterQueue &rarr; Get message.